netxms/netxms-doc/admin/rest-api.rst

 JSON data:

-  Create new DCI (name and description are obligatory fields):
+  Create new DCI (name, description and valueType are obligatory fields):

   .. code-block:: json